hinsoned/Active_Recall_Pro/README.md

     - [x] Add create card form and study button to deck pages.
     - [x] Add card delete button to each card on view deck page (fetch?)
     - [x] Add deck delete button to each Deck on Decks page
+10. Contributor Instructions update
+    - Add information about virtual environments
+    - Update environment notes if needed
+    - Add option for using DB Browser
-10. Fix refresh issue for cards and decks
+11. Fix refresh issue for cards and decks
-    - Create branch
+    - [x] Create branch
-    - Cause new cards to load immediately when created on deck page.
+    - [x] Cause new cards to load immediately when created on deck page.
 (AJAX or fetch?)
+        - Flash messages may be impossible now, create some equivalent
     - Cause new decks to load immediately when created on deck page.
 (AJAX or fetch?)
+        - Flash messages may be impossible now, create some equivalent
+    - Create new .py file for fetch related end points
+        - import and register in __init__.py
+        - move code for these end points
+        - update necessary imports
-10. Update home now that it does not have card list (will still have card create)
+12. Update home now that it does not have card list (will still have card create)
     - [x] Display list of decks
     - Add number of cards in each deck to each deck on home page
-11. Add edit card feature
+13. Add edit card feature
     - make branch
     - Allow all cards in the card list to be edited both front and back
-12. Enable Images in flashcards
+14. Enable Images in flashcards
     - Create branch
-13. Add "card search" feature
+15. Add "card search" feature
-14. Enable text editor features in card creation.
+16. Enable text editor features in card creation.
 Must persist in future studying.
     - Add spell check?
     - Add bold, italics, underline buttons
     - Add list features
-15. Allow cards to be moved between decks
+17. Allow cards to be moved between decks
     - Create a "non-deck" for cards that are in no deck but still exist in database
+18. Create card search funtionality
+    - Allow users to search through their cards based on the cards text content.
-16. Create and admin area: All users, decks, stats are visible
+19. Create and admin area: All users, decks, stats are visible
-17. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+20. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-18. Improve Bootstrap UI
+21. Improve Bootstrap UI
     - Display greeting to user
     - Make Nav bar visible
     - Pick a color scheme